-STATE BAR OF WISCONSIN COMMITTEE ON RESOLUTION OF FEE DISPUTES Approved by the State Bar of Wisconsin Board of Governors, December 6, 2019
+STATE BAR OF WISCONSIN COMMITTEE ON RESOLUTION OF FEE DISPUTES As amended June 15, 2022

-Committee Rules
+Committee and Fee Arbitration Program Rules

 The State Bar Committee on Resolution of Fee Disputes has been established so lawyers and clients who have a dispute about legal fees and related costs can submit their dispute to binding arbitration and to obtain an arbitrator's decision and award which may be enforced by a court of competent jurisdiction under Chapter 788 of the Wisconsin Statutes.
 Other kinds of disputes related to rendering legal services cannot be arbitrated under these Rules.